"A leader is one who knows the way, goes the way, and shows the way."

 Leadership is service: The Chief leads not for status but for the good of those he serves.
 His authority exists to protect and empower others, never to dominate.

 Anger is fuel: Anger signals something is wrong.
 The Chief doesn't suppress it or explode with it.
-He transforms it into clear, purposeful action.
+He transforms anger into clear, purposeful action that corrects what's broken.

 Humility is strength: Admitting limits strengthens leadership.
 The Chief who listens learns.
 The Chief who learns adapts.
 The Chief who adapts thrives.

 Vision must be shared: A vision held alone is a dream.
-The Chief speaks his vision until others see it too.
+The Chief speaks his vision so others see it too.
 Shared vision becomes collective power.

 Force protects, not dominates: The Chief uses strength to defend what matters.
 He fights for peace, not conquest.
-He makes no enemies he doesn't have to.
+He makes no enemies purposefully.

 The Chief's Vision

-The Chief is driven by a vision of what could be—a better world he feels called to create.
+The Chief is driven by a vision of what could be, a better world he feels called to create.
 This vision is not fantasy.
-It's a real possibility that happens through coordinated effort and principled action.
+It's a real possibility, built through coordinated effort and principled action.

 The Chief's Challenges

 Isolation: Leadership is lonely.
-The Chief makes decisions others won't understand.
-He needs peers who hold him accountable without undermining his authority.
+The Chief makes decisions others might not understand.
+He needs peers who hold him accountable without undermining authority.

 Burnout: His bias toward action can exhaust him.
 He must learn when to rest, delegate, and let others carry the load.